JetBrains/kotlin-web-site/docs/topics/k2-compiler-guide.md

 you call functions that aren't within the same source set.
 You'll notice this difference mainly when you use overloads from a multiplatform library in your common code.

-Suppose you have this library, which has two `whichFun()` functions with different signatures:
+Suppose you have a library, which has two `whichFun()` functions with different signatures:

 ```kotlin
 // Example library